Getting Money for Your New Farm Enterprise

 Set aside the personal cash you have available for your farm in a separate bank account called your “farm account.”
 Use this money judiciously for your start-up expenses.
 When you earn income from the sale of farm goods, replenish this farm account and continue buying what you can afford for your farm.
 Chances are, you will be more inspired and creative with your purchasing knowing you have to stretch those dollars.
 Once your products have a clear demand and you are not able to keep up with sales, then it is time to consider a loan or financing to allow more rapid expansion of the profitable aspects of your farm.

-If you reach the stage where you’re ready for a loan, you will need to present potential investors or lenders with a solid business plan that exhibits a realistic strategy for paying it off (See Fact Sheet #12 in our Guide to Farming in New York).
+If you reach the stage where you’re ready for a loan, you will need to present potential investors or lenders with a solid business plan that exhibits a realistic strategy for paying it off (See Fact Sheet #12 in this Guide).
 Here are a few loan options:

 The Farm Service Agency (FSA) provides direct and guaranteed loans to beginning farmers and ranchers who are unable to obtain financing from commercial credit sources.